 Depending on the method you decide to go with, creating dreads can take a couple days using the most efficient method, or it can take a couple years using other methods.
 It really varies.
 It can involve the use of a crochet hook, or it can involve the use of a comb (or several combs when you start snapping them like tooth picks) if you choose to use the popular technique called “back combing.”
 Furthermore, a mature dreadlock is much more complex than a “tight braid” or “twisted ringlet,” and many of the techniques used to form dreads are not necessarily done while the hair is wet.
 This definition gives no indication of the essential matting that needs to take place or their rope-like nature.

 Dreadlocks are more awesome than braids, my friend.
 I’ve had Black people come up to me and ask me how long it took to “put my braids in” and if it’s “all mine.”
 Really?
 Because I’m Black, I assume all lovely Black people know the difference between braids and dreadlocks.
 No weave necessary.
 After I pick my jaw up from the floor, I politely inform them that my hair is not braided, but dreadlocked, and that it is indeed all mine.
 Braids can be used as a stepping stone to getting your hair to dreadlock (albeit inefficient), but a braid is not a dreadlock.

 Dreadlocks Are Simply Awesome

 After having a perm for years, I went through the struggle of starting neat, clean dreadlocks myself.
-While the process was more drawn out in my case than it should of been (years) because I refused to pay anyone to help me, I’m completely satisfied with my hair now.
+While the process was more drawn out in my case than it should have been (years) because I refused to pay anyone to help me, I’m completely satisfied with my hair now.
 In fact, I love it.
-It is one of the healthiest, more versatile options out there for everybody, not just Black people.
+It is one of the healthiest, more versatile options out there for anybody, not just Black people.